pyheight/ttk-file-explorer/README_English.md

 >
 > of course, compared with other third-party file management software, it may have many shortcomings, but it is one of the few **pure native development**, `Tinter` software without any dependence, and will continue to be optimized, so stay tuned!

-> all images in this software come from the internet, and you can customize the images (https://iconfont.cn).
+> all images in this software come from the internet, and you can customize the [images](https://iconfont.cn).

 ## Use the protocol